PySimpleGUI/PySimpleGUI/docs/cookbook.md

 ### Use PySimpleGUI constructs

 PySimpleGUI programs were not designed using the same OOP design as the other Python GUI frameworks.
-Trying to force fit them into an OOP design doesn't buy anything other then lots of `self.` scattered in your code, more complexity, and possibly more confusion
+Trying to force fit them into an OOP design doesn't buy anything other than lots of `self.` scattered in your code, more complexity, and possibly more confusion

-Of course your overall design can be OOP.
+Of course, your overall design can be OOP.

 The point is that there is no concept of an "App" or a never-ending event loop or callback functions.
 PySimpleGUI is different than tkinter and Qt.
 Trying to code in that style is likely to not result in success.
 If you're writing a subclass for `Window` as a starting point, it's highly likely you're doing something wrong.